juspay/hyperswitch/README.md

   <h2 id="For Enterprise">⚡️ For Enterprises</h2>
 </a>

-Hyperswitch helps Enterprises in -
+Hyperswitch helps enterprises in -
 - Improving profitability
 - Increasing conversion rates
 - Lowering payment costs
 - Streamlining payment operations

-Hyperswitch has ample features for businesses of all domains and sizes. [**Check out our Enterprise offering**][Website-link].
+Hyperswitch has ample features for businesses of all domains and sizes. [**Check out our enterprise offering**][Website-link].

 <a href="#For Contributors">
   <h2 id="For Contributors">⚡️ For Contributors</h2>
 </a>

-Hyperswitch is an open source project, and aims to make digital payments accessible to people across the globe like a basic utility.
-With the vision for developing Hyperswitch as the **Linux of Payments**, We seek support from the developers across the globe.
+Hyperswitch is an open-source project that aims to make digital payments accessible to people across the globe like a basic utility.
+With the vision of developing Hyperswitch as the **Linux of Payments**, we seek support from developers worldwide.

 Utilise the following resources to quickstart your journey with Hyperswitch -
 - [Guide for contributors][Contributing-guidelines]